influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/guides/hardware_sizing.md

 ## General hardware guidelines for a cluster

 ### Meta Nodes
-A cluster must have at least three indepenent meta nodes to survive the loss of a server.
+A cluster must have at least three independent meta nodes to survive the loss of a server.
 A cluster with `2n + 1` meta nodes can tolerate the loss of `n` meta nodes.
 Clusters should have an odd number of meta nodes.
 There is no reason to have an even number of meta nodes, and it can lead to issues in certain configurations.

 Meta nodes do not need very much computing power.
 Regardless of the cluster load, we recommend the following for the meta nodes: